-Prior to coming to Chapman, Dr. Larkin worked on the Arts and Humanities Research Council project 'Mapping Museums: The History and Geography of the UK Museum Sector, 1960-2020’ at Birkbeck, University of London.
-This interdisciplinary research generated the most extensive data ever amassed on UK museums and will result in a sophisticated digital database that will enable innovative analysis and visualization of museum trends.
-More information can be found here: http://blogs.bbk.ac.uk/mapping-museums/
+Prior to coming to Chapman, I worked on the AHRC funded project 'Mapping Museums: The History and Geography of the UK Museum Sector, 1960-2020’ at Birkbeck, University of London.
+This interdisciplinary research generated the most extensive data ever amassed on UK museums and produced in a fully searchable digital database (launched March 2020) that enables innovative analysis and visualization of museum trends.

-Dr. Larkin has taught at University College London, and been a Visiting Researcher at the University of South Florida, USA, and Visiting Professor at the Università degli studi di Bergamo, Italy.
-He is currently Deputy Editor of the journal Public Archaeology.
+I have taught at University College London, UK, and been a Visiting Researcher at the University of South Florida, USA, and Visiting Professor at the Università degli studi di Bergamo, Italy.

-Research interests: cultural industries; cultural industry policy (particularly museums); history and geography of museums; museums as institutions; the commercialization of culture; public archaeology; critical heritage studies; cultural memory; postcards
+Research interests: museums; museum history; museum policy; cultural industries; cultural policy; museums as institutions; commercialization of culture; heritage studies; cultural memory.